Translating Nutrition Research into Community Education: A Workshop for Implementing Diet-Related Chronic Disease Curricula

 Q: Are travel expenses paid if selected to go to the training in D.C.?

-A: Instructors will operate as independent program freelancers setting their own class fees and will collect and keep remaining funds after covering costs for class supplies and food unless the venue or a third party (i.e., grocery store) is making a donation for the class.
+A: No. Instructors operate as independent program freelancers setting their own class fees and will collect and keep remaining funds after covering costs for class supplies and food unless the venue or a third party (i.e., grocery store) is making a donation for the class.

 Q: What is the maximum number of classes I can teach?

 A: There is no maximum number of classes you can teach.
-The minimum number of classes that must be taught to remain active with the program are four series per year.

-Q: How often are the classes held?
+Q: How long are the classes I would teach?

 Q: Is there a program agreement to sign?